Linux - Overview Home : www.sharetechnote.com

 Early release was based on mainly command line and now many distribution packages comes out with default GUI, from which you may have Windows or MAC like look-and-feel.

 There are a lot of debates/discussions on Pros-and-Cons of Linux especially comparing to Windows.
-As you know, there is nothing which is better in all cases and is worse in all cases.
+As you know, there is nothing which is better in every aspects and is worse in every aspects.
 Everything has it's own merits in a certain field or in a certain aspects.

 Personally, I haven't used Linux much mainly due to things listed under "Why we don't want to use Linux", but lately I started using Linux due to "Why we want to use Linux".
 Does it mean that I completely gave up using Windows ?
 Of course not, still over 90% of my time with PC would be with Windows.